aylwinscw/OpenBook/docs/tts.md

 ## Text-to-speech (TTS)

-Text-to-speech (TTS) feature reads all text content on the page for the students.
-It also allows students to control what it reads using the previous/skip buttons.
+Text-to-speech (TTS) reads visible text content on the page aloud for students.
+It also adds previous, play or pause, and next controls so students can move through the content at their own pace.

 ## Customise